JasperFx/marten/docs/guide/documents/querying/batched-queries.md

 ## Combining Compiled Queries and Batch Queries

-As of v0.8.10, Marten allows you to incorporate <[linkto:documentation/documents/querying/compiled_queries;title=compiled queries]> as part of a batch query.
+As of v0.8.10, Marten allows you to incorporate [compiled queries](/guide/documents/querying/compiled-queries) as part of a batch query.
 The Marten team is hoping that this combination will make it easier to create performant applications where you may need to aggregate many documents in a single HTTP request or other operation.

 Say you have a compiled query that finds the first user with a given first name: